Honda Zero

-Honda Zero (stylized as Honda 0) is an upcoming series of electric vehicles by Honda.
-The series' models include a sedan and an SUV.
+Honda Zero (stylized as Honda 0) was a series of electric vehicles by Honda.
+The series' models included a sedan and an SUV.
 At their CES 2024 unveiling, Honda positioned the concepts as emphasizing aerodynamics over other trends towards thicker and heavier electric vehicle designs.
-During CES 2025, Honda showcased the prototypes of both concept EV's and are anticipated for a 2026 release in North America with the Honda 0 SUV to be the first in production built in their Ohio factory.
-The vehicles will be equipped with SAE Level 3 powered by Helm.ai's Deep Teaching technology and feature a new in-house OS named after ASIMO.
+During CES 2025, Honda showcased the prototypes of both concept EVs and were anticipated for a 2026 release in North America, with the Honda 0 SUV having been planned to be the first in production built in their Ohio factory.
+The vehicles would have been equipped with SAE Level 3 powered by Helm.ai's Deep Teaching technology and featured a new in-house OS named after ASIMO.

+In July 2025, Honda announced the cancellation of 0 Large SUV expected 2027.

+Recent leaks from Honda confirmed the battery specifications for its upcoming Zero Alpha EV, which will feature 61 kWh and 75 kWh LFP battery options.
+The vehicle is expected to deliver an impressive claimed range of over 650 km, with the top-tier variant priced at approximately INR 23 Lakhs.
+To aggressively target the INR 10 to 20 Lakh EV segment, Honda confirmed that both battery capacities will be available starting from the base variant.
+In March 2026, Honda announced the cancellation of 0 Saloon and 0 SUV due to slow demand of EV in North America market, shifting their focus towards hybrids.
+But they also announced that the entry level Honda 0 Alpha model is on track to be manufactured in India for release in India and Japan in early 2027.